Gavin-Thomas/Wait-Times-for-Priority-Procedures-in-Canada/README.md

 - Deleted rows containing "Canada"
 - Only rows I did not delete from the Metric column was the "50th percentile" (50th percentile wait time)
 - Changed all Provinces to their abbreviation (ex.
 AB instead of Alberta)
-- Deleted all rows with proportion as a "Unit of Measurement"
+- Deleted all rows containing "Proportion" under column  "Unit of Measurement"
 - Deleted all Data years past 2019 (to not include COVID lockdown)
 - Deleted all Data years with letters (ie. 2019FY)
 - Changed All "Indicator Results" Column "Hours" to "Days" by dividing by 24.